University-of-Portsmouth-Web-Team/CADI_Claude_Agentic_Search/README.md

 2. The `ANTHROPIC_API_KEY` secret is set on the Worker
 3. The Anthropic API key is valid and has available credits in the [Anthropic Console](https://console.anthropic.com)
 4. Open browser DevTools → Network tab → look at the failed request for the raw error message from the API

+**Claude returns a message saying it could not find relevant results**

+When the local scoring step produces a `maxScore` of 0, Claude is instructed to be transparent about this rather than return unrelated results.
+This is expected behaviour for queries that are too vague, contain unusual terminology, or refer to content not yet in the index.
+Suggest the user tries a more specific query or triggers a fresh crawl if the content should exist on the site.

+**A relevant page is missing from results**

+The page may not have scored highly enough to appear in the top 20 sent to Claude.
+Check:
+1. Open `search-index.json` and confirm the page exists and has a meaningful `title`, `tags`, and `content` field
+2. If `content` is thin or contains navigation boilerplate, update `CONTENT_SELECTORS` or `NOISE_TAGS` in `crawl.py` and re-run the crawl
+3. Adding relevant terms to the page's `tags` in the index (by improving the crawler's tag extraction) will improve its score for related queries

 **Results seem stale or missing recently published pages**